Package 'chromatographR'

 Description

 A list of four HPLC-DAD data matrices of Solidago altissima roots extracted in 90% methanol.
 Retention times are stored in rows and wavelengths are stored in columns.
+Data were collected on a Agilent 1100 HPLC.

 Usage